 DLP

 For most organizations, the most important thing is to safeguard data.
 Data is also the primary target of most attacks — whether it’s customer bank or credit card information, sensitive personal data of employees, or confidential intellectual property and corporate data.
-Data Loss Prevention — sometimes referred to as Data Leak Prevention — emerged as a specialized discipline within cybersecurity that focuses specifically on securing data.
-The goal of the discipline is to ensure sensitive or confidential data retains integrity and remains confidential throughout its lifecycle.
+Data loss prevention — sometimes referred to as data leak prevention — emerged as a specialized discipline within cybersecurity that focuses specifically on securing data.
+The goal with DLP is to ensure sensitive or confidential data retains integrity and remains confidential throughout its lifecycle.

 Generally, DLP can enforce data-handling policies depending on how data is tagged or classified.
 By appropriately tagging or classifying data, organizations can implement policies that govern its transmission, access, usage, and storage.
 DLP tools provide the means to enforce these policies to ensure that data is handled based on predefined security guidelines.
 As a secondary layer of defense, DLP can deploy algorithms and pattern-matching techniques to automatically detect sensitive information, such as credit card numbers or Social Security numbers based on predefined data formats.
 Deploying DLP tools enables organizations to establish a firm data protection framework and safeguard critical information.